sendbird/sendbird-uikit-react/.github/pull_request_template.md

 Template
 ```
-// PR title
+// PR title (Required)
-[type]: A short description of changes in imperative language
+[type]: A short description of the changes in imperative language.

-// Section: PR description.
-Optional!
+// Section: PR description (Optional)

-Add a brief description of the changes that you have involved in this PR
+Add a brief description of the changes that you have involved in this PR.
-Bullet points are also fine
+Bullet points are also fine.

-// Section: Footer.
-Recommended!
+// Section: Footer (Recommended)
-// Recommended! if you are dealing with SB_ISSUES(Customer issues) or release tickets
+// Recommended if you are dealing with SB_ISSUES (Customer issues) or release tickets.
 Fixes: [<TICKET_ID>](https://sendbird.atlassian.net/browse/<TICKET_ID>)

-// If you want to add coauthors - say you pair programmed or they made significant contributions to the ideas in code
-// and you want to thank them
+// If you want to add coauthors - for example, if you pair programmed or they made significant contributions to the ideas in the code and you want to thank them.
-Co-authored-by: name <name@example.com>, name2 <name@example.com>
+Co-authored-by: Name <name@example.com>, Name2 <name@example.com>
 ```

 ## External Contributions